JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 |File|Description|
 |:--------|:-----------|
 WHTT.jpg | An image of a wall with the declaration of independence inscribed.
 Default image for the script.
 Pure_text.png | An image with text saying "Pure Text".
-Can be used to test the --image_path argument in the function.
+Can be used to test the --image_path argument in the script.

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results